-If you’re struggling and living without essential household items like a cooker, washing machine or fridge and freezer, there are grants and support available to get free white goods.
+If you’re struggling and living without essential household items like a cooker, washing machine or fridge and freezer, there are white good grants and support available to get free white goods.

 Over two million households are living without an essential household appliance – like a cooker, fridge or washing machine – according to Turn2us.

 Whether it’s not owning a kitchen appliance at all, or the machine is broken or faulty, it’s not right that so many are living in appliance poverty.

 This is affecting more people than you may think.
 Your first thought may turn to people who are on very low incomes or benefits, but 1 in 7 people with incomes on or below £35,000 live without at least one essential kitchen appliance.

 We’ve been in private rental for years, having moved 8 times in the last 10 years, being served notice to move on at pretty much every place we’ve lived.

 Every rental was different in terms of what unfurnished meant.

 One place had no white goods at all, so we had to get a washing machine, cooker and fridge.

 That was fine until we needed to move, but the next place came with all the white goods.
 Not having room to store them, or the ongoing funds to put them into storage (for an unknown amount of time), we sold them on.

 However, just 7 months later, we moved again.
 This time, the flat had a cooker and washing machine, but no fridge.